Setup Walkthrough

 Step 2.
 Profile

 Pick Ground station.
-Then pick the role:| Role | Use when |
+Then pick the role:

 Step 3.
-Hardware check
+Operating region

 The page sweeps every component the picked role requires: SBC, RTL8812EU adapter, kiosk display (HDMI), gamepad, second USB adapter for mesh roles.
 Components that fail show a fix hint.
 Resolve any requiredmissing items before continuing.
 Optional items